amanbrar1999/SoccerResultPredictor/README.md

 using `ML/classifyData.py` we stored the data in Tensors, so that we can utilize Tensorflow to perform the actual logictic regression

-in `ML/trainLogisticRegressionModel.py` we train a model using the gradient descent algorithm, in order to get our model `theta`, which is a very simple 4x1 vector
+in `ML/trainLogisticRegressionModel.py` we train a logistic regression model using the gradient descent algorithm, in order to get our models

+We utilize one vs all logistic regression in order to classify a certain game as either a "Home Win", "Draw", or "Home Loss".
+This means that we will create a model that represents each outcome, and we choose whichever one comes out with the highest probability of being true

+## TODO
+implement an approach with a neural network model implement an approach with SVM
+Make it user friendly, perhaps by connecting it to a webapp (rather than the current CLI)